-News, Access Health Louisiana Primary Care at Pythian, South Broad C.H.C
+News, South Broad C.H.C

 “When it comes to HIV rates nationwide, New Orleans and Baton Rouge typically rank in the top three,” says Graham Patterson, Manager of the AIDS Education and Training Center (AETC) in New Orleans.
 “Louisiana ranks in the top five of all states nationwide.
 This is something we would like to change.”
 The AETC’s mission is to educate healthcare providers in Infectious Disease medicine, particularly HIV, Hepatitis-C and sexually transmitted infections (STI’s).

 Patterson says, “we do this through a combination of in-person and online trainings, as well as through clinical consultations and preceptorships.”
 All the AETC’s services are offered on a cost-free basis.
 The program is federally-funded and with locations across the U.S. it’s no surprise that New Orleans has a site too.
 The AETC site located in New Orleans is part of the South-Central Region responsible for expanding HIV education for healthcare providers across Louisiana.

 In 2018, the local AETC site joined forces with Access Health Louisiana (AHL).
 Patterson says the move not only helped to further the AETC’s mission of education, but it has helped the agency become more adept at tracking the outcomes of its efforts.
 AHL is the largest Federally Qualified Health Center system in Louisiana with 29 community health center and school-based health center locations in eleven parishes and growing.